Berry Fermi Liquid Theory: Introduction

 In previous literature, the work that has most overlap with ours is Ref.~\cite{shindou2008gradient} where the interplay between Berry curvature and interaction has been studied in a very general context.
 The authors of Ref.~\cite{shindou2008gradient} showed, via the Keldysh formalism, that the quasiparticles' motion has an anomalous velocity due to the Berry curvature, as in the non-interacting case, but the content of the Berry curvature is modified by interactions.
 There are four main differences between Ref.~\cite{shindou2008gradient} and this work.
-First, in contrast to Ref.~\cite{shindou2008gradient}, we only study linear response, which does not see the effect of the anomalous velocity in the kinetic equation.
-Second, in the present paper the Berry curvature effects show up in (the non-quasiparticle contribution to) the current, an effect not computed in Ref.~\cite{shindou2008gradient}.
-Third, we are able to take into account the effect of the quasiparticle collisions and the finite quasiparticle lifetime.
+First, in contrast to Ref.~\cite{shindou2008gradient}, we study linear response which does not see the effect of the anomalous velocity in the Boltzmann equation.
+Rather, as we will show, in linear response, the physical effects of Berry curvature only show up in (the non-quasiparticle contribution to) the current, an effect not computed in Ref.~\cite{shindou2008gradient}.
+Second, while both Ref.~\cite{shindou2008gradient} and us considered new contributions to the Hall conductivity from quasiparticle excitations, we identify some contributions missed from Ref.~\cite{shindou2008gradient}.
+Third, we are able to take into account the effects of the quasiparticle collisions and the finite quasiparticle lifetime, and show they do not affect the Hall response.
 Last, we are able to answer the question whether interesting transport phenomena such as the anomalous Hall effect involve Fermi surface contribution only, or involve Fermi sea contribution as well.

 The structure of the paper is as follows.
 In Section \ref{sect_kinetic} we first review the Landau Fermi liquid theory, more precisely, the linearized version of the theory.
 We then propose a kinetic theory that would capture the full linear electromagnetic response of a Fermi liquid with Berry curvature.
 In Section \ref{sect_QFT} we show, by a careful analysis of Feynman diagrams, that the kinetic theory reproduces correctly the linear response in the field theory to all orders in perturbation theory.
 The analysis identifies the parameters of the kinetic theory with objects in the field theory.
 Section \ref{sect_discussion} contains final discussions.
 Appendices A and B are devoted to details about quasiparticle collisions.
 Appendices C and D contain certain technical details of our diagrammatic analysis.